 IKM (Integration Knowledge Modules) are used to integrate (load) data to the target tables.
 These KMs are used in interfaces.
 See Chapter 11, "Working with Integration Interfaces"

 CKM (Check Knowledge Modules) are used to check that constraints on the sources and targets are not violated.
 These KMs are used in data model's static check and interfaces flow checks.
 See Chapter 5, "Creating and Reverse-Engineering a Model" and Chapter 11, "Working with Integration Interfaces".

 SKM (Service Knowledge Modules) are used to generate the code required for creating data services.
 These KMs are used in data models.
 See Chapter 8, "Working with Data Services".

 Oracle Data Integrator's KMs are named according to a convention that facilitates the choice of the KM.
-This naming convention is as follows:
+This naming convention is described below.

 They are named with the following convention: LKM <source technology> to <target technology> [(loading method)].

 In this convention the source and target technologies are the source and target of the data movement this LKM can manage.
 When the technology is SQL, then the technology can be any technology supporting JDBC and SQL.
 When the technology is JMS, the technology can be any technology supporting JMS connectivity.

 The loading method is the technical method used for moving the data.
 This method is specific to the technology involved.
 When no method is specified, the technical method used is a standard Java connectivity (JDBC, JMS and such) and data is loaded via the run-time agent.
 Using a KM that uses a loading method specific to the source and/or target technology usually brings better performances.